Snappy Page Essence

 A couple of weaknesses applying equal consideration are:

 - Equal consideration does not tell you what interests to consider.
 Basic interests like staying alive and avoiding pain are obvious, but you have to decide what other interests may be relevant.
-Children, adults, and mentally retarded adults do not always share the same interests and the difficulty of knowing which interests to consider is compounded when we include animals in our compassion.
+Children, adults, and mentally retarded adults do not always share the same interests.
+At least these people are the same species as us.
+The difficulty of knowing which interests to consider is compounded when we try to know what is right for other species.

-- Not everyone might accept that humans and animals have morally equal weight on every comparable interest.
-Staying alive and avoiding pain would appear to be equally important for animals and humans; however, you might attach more weight to these interests to favour humans.
-The principle of equal consideration does not tell you how to evaluate relative weights of interests.
+- The principle of equal consideration does not tell you how to evaluate relative weights of interests.
+Not everyone might accept that humans and animals have morally equal weight on every comparable interest.
+Staying alive and avoiding pain would appear to be equally important for animals and humans, but for some reason you might decide to attach more weight to these interests to favour humans.

 Certainly, the equal consideration of moral interests is a principle by which we can debate the moral standing of animals, along with equally key concepts, like sentience and speciesism.